mohanish12/pythonScripts/README.md

 ## PositiveEvens.py
 The script has a function count_positive_evens which takes input as a list of integers and returns output as a single integer.
 The number the function return is the count of numbers from the list that were both positive and even

+## UpperCopy.py
+the script has a function to_upper_copy which accepts two arguments 1. the input filename who content needs to read and converted to capital 2.
+The output file name where the contents read form file 1 are written into caps.
+Function does not return anything